pkiraly/pkiraly.github.io/_posts/2016-04-09-third-report.md

 appear only once.
 This is called information entropy or in the search engive world TF-IDF formula (term frequency, inverse document frequency) -- see [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf){:target="_blank"} Wikipedia article.

-The Solr search engine's relevancy ranking mostly based on this formula (however there are lots of tuning possibilities, such as give fields weights etc.), but Solr doesn't provide an interface by default for extracting the terms TF-IDF score.
+The [Apache Solr](http://lucene.apache.org/solr/){:target="_blank"} search engine's relevancy ranking mostly based on this formula (however there are lots of tuning possibilities, such as give fields weights etc.), but Solr doesn't provide an interface by default for extracting the terms TF-IDF score.
 There is a Term Vector Component however which provides this interface given that you apply some additional indexing rules.
 It is not available in the ordinary Europeana Solr